Constitution and Bylaws

 Inactive Member: a member who applies and is granted inactive status by the Executive Council.
 Inactive members do not have the same privileges as active members, and these restrictions are determined by the Executive Council.
 An inactive member does not qualify for exam reimbursement.
 An inactive member can become active again by paying dues and meeting with a member of the Executive Council to discuss his or her commitment to the fraternity.
 Inactive members do not need to go through the pledging process to become active again.

 Partial member: must apply and be accepted by the Executive Council.
 They will be required to pay half dues, complete half of the requirements, and will qualify for exam reimbursement.
 Additionally, extra costs may be imposed by the Executive Council if the partial member wishes to attend costly events.
 Those that go partial after going on probation will make up probationary requirements the first semester in which they return from partial membership.

 A member cannot be inactive for two consecutive semesters.
 Doing so will result in dismembership.
 If a member goes inactive during his/her last semester, the Executive Council reserves the right to remove alumni status.

 A member up for revocation will have to meet with the Executive Council to discuss why he or she is up for revocation.
 The person will then have the chance to give a defense against the revocation motion.
 The Executive Council will take a vote, which must be unanimous to effectively revoke membership.
 If not unanimous then discussion will continue until one is reached.
 The revoked member will then receive in writing that his or her membership to the fraternity has been revoked and why.
-In any case, the Executive Council reserves the right to remove or change the membership or alumni status of any member
+In any case, the Executive Council reserves the right to remove or change the membership or alumni status of any member.
+This process may also be used for prospective members interested in joining, or those who have dismembered and are interested in rejoining.

 The Organization will not discriminate on the basis of race, color, creed, religion, national origin, gender identity, sexual orientation, age disability or veteran status.